jimmyjose-dev/WIE/README.md

 Credit
 ---------------

-The framework uses HTMLParser written by Ben Reeves
+WIE framework makes use of HTMLParser written by Ben Reeves

 ----------